-past, Mason said.
+McMeel M.D.
+Coroner/Democrat ND Class of 1950 17 years of experience Chief Deputy Coroner for the past 8 years Dems continued from page 1 "There isn't the thematic difference" that has pervaded presidential contests in the past, Mason said.
 "President Reagan said it best: we are the change.
-It's not as clear a mandate as in 1980, when there was such a screaming need for change.'
-"There isn't the thematic difference" that has pervaded presidential contests in the That the was vear Republicans rode Reagan's coattails to a 12-seat pickup and control of the Senate for the first time in a quarter-century.
-In 1986, an eight-seat gain enabled Democrats to retake control.
-This time, Republican George Bush and Democrat Michael Dukakis have been criticized for running a race devoid of issues, devoted mostly to personal attacks and distortions of each other's records.
-So issues in this year's Senate campaign have been largely drawn from a list of topics that Democrats claim as their own, although they have been used Most Senate incumbents of both parties appeared likely to win re-election on Tuesday, but there were several prominent exceptions.
+It's not as clear a mandate as in 1980, when there was such a screaming need for change."
+That was the year Republicans rode Reagan's coattails to a 12-seat pickup and control of the Senate for the first time in a quarter-century.
+In 1986, an eight-seat gain enabled Democrats to retake control This time, Republican George Bush and Democrat Michael Dukakis have been criticized for running a race devoid of issues, devoted mostly to personal attacks and distortions of each other's records.
+So issues in this year's Senate campaign have been largely drawn from a list of topics that Democrats claim as their own, although they have been used by candidates of both parties: the environment, education, social security, health care and "family issues" like child care.
+Also prominent in Senate

+Also prominent in Senate stump speeches and advertising have been the problems of drugs and crime.
+Most Senate incumbents of both parties appeared likely to win re-election on Tuesday, but there were several prominent exceptions.
 Analysts said Republican Sen. David Karnes, who was appointed in 1987 to fill an unexpired Nebraska Senate term, was the most likely to be ousted.
 Democratic former Gov. Bob Kerrey, a popular figure, held a heavy lead in polls.
-Three other incumbents--two Republicans and one Democrat--also faced difficult battles for survival.
+Three other incumbents-two Republicans and one Democrat-also faced difficult battles for survival.
 In Nevada, GOP sen. Chic Hecht, who for months had been considered the most vulnerable Republican incumbent, has fought back to a dead heat with his challenger, Democratic Gov. Richard Bryan.